yanaviweber/rsschool-cv/cv.md

 ### 3:  Summary: ###

 I was a web developer and UI/UX designer.
 Also I have been drawing design for mobile applications for three years.
-After I begun to learn iOS developing in Swiftbook and by book - "V.Usov - Swift.
-6-th Edition."
+After I begun to learn iOS developing in Swiftbook and by book - "V. Usov - Swift.
+6-th edition."
 I read more about algorithms and data structures every day.

 **My hobbies:**
-psychology, mobile applications, read books, drawing, hand-made, hard-rock/metall/jazz, take care of my pets.
+psychology, mobile applications, read books, drawing, hand-made, hard-rock/metal/jazz, take care of my pets.

 **My dream:**
 I would like to create mobile apps for b2b(CRM services) and users (to-do lists, health's apps for sport and fitness, apps for care pets, apps which can do easier developer's life).